Must-see films from across the world that are essential viewing for any self-respecting cineaste.

 ★★★★ – Empire.
 Master-chef Chu is semi-retired and lives in Taiwan with his three unmarried daughters, where life at home revolves heavily around preparing and eating an elaborate dinner every Sunday.
 Oscar-winning director Ang Lee’s (Life of Pi; Crouching Tiger, Hidden Dragon) delicious family drama is a masterful study of family dynamics and how food can connect generations.

 ★★★★★ – Independent.
-Not just one of this year’s best films, but one of the best films you’re ever likely to see, period.
+Not just one of last year’s best films, but one of the best films you’re ever likely to see, period.
 This masterfully told story of forbidden love between a painter and her subject – the betrothed daughter of a countess – is utterly compelling, with what is sure to be considered one of the greatest final shots in the history of cinema.

 ★★★★★ – Guardian.
 Marina (Daniela Vega), a young trans woman in Santiago, has her life thrown into turmoil by the sudden death of her boyfriend, who is twenty years her senior.
 Grieving for her lover, she finds herself shunned by his family and under intense scrutiny from those with no regard for her privacy.
 Sebastián Lelio’s Oscar-winning drama is a sublime study of love and loss.